Attakullakulla: Diplomatic contributions

 In the 1750–1760s, Attakullakulla dominated Cherokee diplomacy.
 Although he usually favored the British, he was a skilled diplomat, always looking for a peaceful resolution to problems but looking out for the best interests of the Cherokee.
 After Connecorte died, Attakullakulla, the diplomat and peace chief, and Oconostota, the war chief, shared power at Chota; they led the Cherokee for a generation.

 In the Treaty of Broad River (1756), Attakullakulla agreed to a Cherokee land cession to the English, in exchange for their promise to build forts in Cherokee territory to protect their women and children while the men were fighting with the British in the French and Indian War.
 He honored treaty promises to the English but was opposed by fellow Cherokee for doing so.
 He also played the colonies of South Carolina and Virginia against each other in order to secure fair trading practices for his people.

-The Treaty of Peace and Friendship, signed by William Henry Lyttelton, 1st Baron Lyttelton, Governor of South Carolina, and Attakullakulla, stated that there would “be firm peace and friendship between all His Majesty's subjects of this province and the nation of Indians called the Cherokees, and then said Cherokees shall preserve peace with all his majesty's subjects whatsoever”.
+The Treaty of Peace and Friendship, signed by William Henry Lyttelton, 1st Baron Lyttelton, Governor of South Carolina, and Attakullakulla, stated that there would "be firm peace and friendship between all His Majesty's subjects of this province and the nation of Indians called the Cherokees, and then said Cherokees shall preserve peace with all his majesty's subjects whatsoever".

 On June 2, 1760, he left the fort and was expelled from the Cherokee Council.
 He moved into the woods, finding it impolitic to be among either the ones who lost or the victors of the 1760 Cherokee War.
 In June 1761 a British expedition dispatched by General Jeffery Amherst and commanded by Colonel James Grant destroyed several Cherokee Lower and Middle towns in the Carolinas.
 The Cherokee recalled Attakullakulla to the council to negotiate peace with the British.
-Attakulla also influenced the selection of John Stuart as Superintendent of Southern Indian Affairs.
+Attakullakulla also influenced the selection of John Stuart as Superintendent of Southern Indian Affairs.

 In 1772 Attakullakulla leased lands to the Watauga Association, an organization formed by Anglo-American settlers who wanted to create an independent community in what is now the upper eastern corner of Tennessee.
 In 1775 he favored the so-called Transylvania Purchase, by which North Carolina colonel Richard Henderson bought twenty million acres in present-day Kentucky and Middle Tennessee from the Cherokee.
 In May 1775, Attakullakulla, Oconostota and other elderly chiefs relinquished the sovereignty of the Cherokee Nation (now roughly the states of Kentucky and Tennessee) for £10,000.